scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 There are currently five recognised subfamilies (comprising 22 tribes, 70 subtribes):

-* Apostasioideae - only two genera and 15 species are recognised within the Apostasioideae
+* Apostasioideae - only two genera and 15 species are recognised within the Apostasioideae.
+They thought to be the basal lineage for the Orchid family
 * Cypripedioideae - have five genera and 165 species which together comprise the slipper orchids
-* Orchidoideae - typically single stamen (monanadrous) plants of x genera and y species
+* Orchidoideae - typically single stamen (monanadrous) terrestrial plants, with tubers or rhizomes, of around 62 genera and 3200 species
 * Epidendroideae - the largest subfamily by far, with 576 genera and 15,000 species.
 Most are ephiphytes or parasitic upon mycorrhizal fungi
 * Vanilloideae - their distribution is pantropical, throughout Asia, Australia and the Americas and comprises 15 genera and around 180 species.

-The UK species are all within the Orchidoideae and Epidendroideae subfamilies, with a single species *Cypripedium calceolus* (more commonly known as Lady's Slipper), in the Cypripedioideae family.

-The type genus for the family is *Orchis*, which is within the sub-family *Orchidoideae*.
+All UK species are within the Orchidoideae and Epidendroideae subfamilies, with a single species *Cypripedium calceolus* (more commonly known as Lady's Slipper), in the Cypripedioideae family.
+The type genus for the Orchidaceae family is *Orchis*, which is within the sub-family *Orchidoideae*.

 # Orchid anatomy
 Orchids belong to the Monocotyledons, in that they have a single leaf (cotyledon) at germination.
 Their leaves are tyically simple, with parallel veins

+# Collecting Specimens
+From May to September of 2019 I visited a number of BBWOT (Berkshire, Buckinghamshire and Oxfordshire) nature reserves to photograph native UK speices.
+I also took a holiday in the Picos de Europa in early June.
+This area is renowned within Europe for a high density of Orchid specimens.

 ## BBOWT Sites